Logo comprising brand text and hand-drawn dog's face and cat's face

 The end was in sight for the arduous, frustrating task of coming up with a name, trademark checks pending.

-And while I realise there's expert advice out there warning that feeding dogs from the plate encourages begging, in my view the dog had made a compelling point, concisely put, and won that debate.
+While I realise there's expert advice out there warning that feeding dogs from the plate encourages begging, in my view the dog had made a compelling point.

-As for the idea itself, I left a 15-year career in local journalism in 2023 with a view to getting into programming of some kind.
+As for the idea itself, I left a 15-year career as a local newspaper journalist in 2023 with a view to getting into programming of some kind.

 This included retraining in 2024, but the job hunt didn't go to plan.
-It's possible I'd ostensibly left one career whose industry had been cannibalised by the internet and social media to join a field potentially facing a similar fate, this time one being slow roasted and devoured by AI, but in any case I realised at a bare minimum I needed to produce an app that was a step up from what I'd done previously - professional grade was the target.
+It's possible I'd ostensibly left one career whose industry had been cannibalised by the internet and social media to join a field potentially facing a similar fate, this time one being slow roasted and devoured by AI, but in any case I needed to aim to create a professional grade app or website.

-My thinking was if it worked on its own terms then great, if not maybe it will lead to a job, but I love freedom and my independence so the sweet call of the chance to do my own thing was and remains never far away.
+My thinking was if it worked on its own terms then great, if not maybe it might lead to a job, but I love freedom and my independence and animals too so the sweet song of the chance to do my own thing was always drifting in the wind, or maybe that should be barking and meowing in the wind.

-The site took longer than planned, but here we are, closing in rapidly on looking to buy a domain and deploy.
+The site took longer than planned, but here we are, close to buying a domain and deploying.

 A new adventure awaits.